maldoinc/python-request-mapper/readme.md

 * Async integration.
 * Pull data from the current request.
-* Decorating views is still necessary.
-* `request: web.Request` must still be present as an argument.
+* Note: even when using `map_request`, `request` must still be present as the first argument as required by aio.

 ### Custom integrations